-The WIS2 to SWIM interoperability approach employs a gateway component (as per the figure below):
+The WIS2 to SWIM interoperability approach employs a gateway component (as per Figure 2):

-Figure 1.
+Figure 2.
 Schematic of an interoperability approach

-The gateway can operate as an "adapter" between WIS2 and SWIM by pulling the requisite meteorological data from WIS2 and re-publishing it to SWIM.
+The gateway component can operate as an "adapter" between WIS2 and SWIM by pulling the requisite meteorological data from WIS2 and re-publishing it to SWIM.